awsdocs/amazon-comprehend-medical-developer-guide/docs-source/ontologies-batchapi.md

 # Ontology linking batch analysis<a name="ontologies-batchapi"></a>

 Use Amazon Comprehend Medical to detect entities in clinical text stored in an Amazon Simple Storage Service \(Amazon S3\) bucket and to link those entities to standardized ontologies\.
 You can use ontology linking batch analysis to analyze either a collection of documents or a single document with up to 20,000 characters\.
-By using either the console or the `InferRxNorm` and `InferIC10CM` ontology linking batch APIs, you can perform operations to start, stop, list, and describe ongoing batch analysis jobs\.
+By using either the console or the **InferRxNorm** and **InferICD10CM** ontology linking batch APIs, you can perform operations to start, stop, list, and describe ongoing batch analysis jobs\.

  For pricing information for batch analysis and other Amazon Comprehend Medical operations, see [Amazon Comprehend Medical Pricing](https://aws.amazon.com/comprehend/pricing/)\.

 ## Important notice<a name="important-notice"></a>

 Amazon Comprehend Medical ontology linking batch analysis operations are not intended as a substitute for professional medical advice, diagnosis, or treatment\.
-Identify the right confidence threshold for your use case\.
-In situations that require great accuracy, use high confidence thresholds\.
 Use all Amazon Comprehend Medical operations in patient care scenarios only after the results have been reviewed for accuracy and sound medical judgment by trained medical professionals\.

 ## Performing batch analysis<a name="performing-batch-analysis-ontology-linking"></a>